ubuntu-mate/ubuntu-mate.org/blog/20160630-ubuntu-mate-yakkety-alpha1.md

 Before we list what's been added and updated, lets go over what has been dropped (for good) and what is temporarily missing.

-  * **GNOME Main Menu, the menu used in the openSUSE layout, has been dropped**.
-For good.
+  * **GNOME Main Menu (as used in the openSUSE layout) has been dropped.**
-    * It is GTK2+ only and no one in the MATE team is interested is porting it to GTK3+ and maintaining it.
-It also isn't very good.
+    * No one in the MATE team believes this applet is good enough to port to GTK3+.
+As it is GTK2+ only and has nobody to port or maintain it, this applet will be dropped for good.
-  * The **openSUSE layout is currently missing but will be re-instated** in MATE Desktop 1.16.
+  * **The openSUSE layout is currently missing but will be re-instated in MATE Desktop 1.16.**
-    * It will obviously use a different menu.
+    * This will feature a different menu applet.
   * The **Mutiny layout is currently missing but will be re-instated** when the `topmenu-gtk` MATE applet has been rebuilt for GTK3+
   * **Pidgin will no longer installed by default**
     * Pidgin is now available in the Software Boutique.